Michael's Back Door Restaurant

 Lakeshore Dining and the Mississauga Independent Scene

 Independent restaurants along this lakeshore corridor occupy a competitive tier that sits clearly apart from the chains anchored further inland near the major retail hubs.
 The comparison set is not Aristotle's Steak and Seafood or a corporate casual brand.
 It is the smaller, owner-operated format that Mississauga's residential west side has historically supported: places where the menu evolves with the kitchen's priorities rather than a head office calendar.
-That operating model gives these restaurants latitude that chains cannot replicate, and it is where Michael's Back Door finds its peer set.
+That operating model gives these restaurants latitude that chains cannot replicate, and it is where Michael's Back Door finds its comparable set.

 Local Ingredients, Global Technique: A Canadian Pattern